Helping millions of people navigate the world of technology.

 Step 2: Select Settings and tap Sign out.

 You can update Teams to the latest version and fix glitches like sync not working.
-Mobile users can install the latest Teams update.
+Mobile users can install the latest Teams update from the Play Store or App Store.

 On the desktop, launch Teams, click the three vertical dots menu in the top-right corner, and select check for updates to install the pending update.